logan2k02/gp_rms/Readme.md

 # Notes:

 - Even though all the project repos(frontend and backend) are in the same folder it's good to work with seperate repos in production level.
-- Prisma Studio is a buggy one, so don't be afraid and try to solve any errors.
+- Prisma Studio is a buggy interface, so don't be afraid and try to solve any errors.

 # Tech Stack